riatelab/magrit/ROADMAP.md

 This document describes the projected roadmap for the project after the publication of v2 (July 2024).

-## July-August 2024

-- Automate compilation of standalone versions in GitHub Action; enable release of a MacOS version of the application.
-- Bug fixes and minor improvements to the application.

 ## Fall 2024

 - Add new statistical methods for thematic cartography (notably PCA + hierarchical clustering).